Zanna Roberts Rassi

-Zanna Roberts Rassi is British born, New York-based fashion, beauty and entertainment journalist and businesswoman.
+Zanna Roberts Rassi is a British born, New York-based fashion, beauty and entertainment journalist and businesswoman.
 She is a co-founder of Milk Makeup and currently the Fashion-Editor-at-Large for Marie Claire, E!
 News fashion correspondent, Today Show fashion contributor, and consults for the American retail chain Target as a fashion stylist, along with brands such as Adidas and Victoria's Secret.

 Career

 Rassi interviews A-list celebs and is part of the E!
 Live from the Red Carpet team covering the Met Gala, Oscars, Golden Globes, E!
 People's Choice Awards and Emmy Awards.
 She also hosts E!
 News coverage twice a year throughout NYFW.
 In her role as a contributor on the Today Show, Roberts Rassi hosts style segments, red carpet recaps, and also travelled to cover the 2018 Royal Wedding.